FRRouting/frr/doc/user/ospfd.rst

    all OSPF packets are authenticated. `AUTH_KEY` has length up to 8 chars.

-   Simple text password authentication is insecure and deprecated in favour of MD5 HMAC authentication (:ref:`ip-ospf-authentication-message-digest`).
+   Simple text password authentication is insecure and deprecated in favour of MD5 HMAC authentication.

 .. index:: ip ospf authentication message-digest
 .. clicmd:: ip ospf authentication message-digest

-.. _ip-ospf-authentication-message-digest:

-   Specify that MD5 HMAC
-   authentication must be used on this interface.
-MD5 keying material must also be configured (:ref:`ip-ospf-message-digest-key`).
-Overrides any authentication enabled on a per-area basis (:ref:`area-authentication-message-digest`).
+   Specify that MD5 HMAC authentication must be used on this interface.
+MD5 keying material must also be configured.
+Overrides any authentication enabled on a per-area basis
+   (:clicmd:`area A.B.C.D authentication message-digest`)

    Note that OSPF MD5 authentication requires that time never go backwards (correct time is NOT important, only that it never goes backwards), even across resets, if ospfd is to be able to promptly reestabish adjacencies with its neighbours after restarts/reboots.
 The host should have system time be set at boot from an external or non-volatile source (eg battery backed clock, NTP, etc.) or else the system clock should be periodically saved to non-volative storage and restored at boot if MD5 authentication is to be expected to work reliably.

 .. index:: ip ospf message-digest-key KEYID md5 KEY
 .. clicmd:: ip ospf message-digest-key KEYID md5 KEY